-Since its first international commercial flights in 1995, the Liberia Costa Rica Airport (officially named Daniel Oduber Quirós International Airport) has been growing at a steady pace to become the second most important airport in Costa Rica, and the sixth busiest in Central America.
-Located only a few minutes west of the city of Liberia, the airport is strategically located in Costa Rica’s northwest region, making it the airport of choice for travelers looking to enjoy Costa Rica’s sunny west coast.
+Since its first international commercial flights in 1995, Liberia Costa Rica Airport (officially named Daniel Oduber Quirós International Airport) has been growing at a steady pace to become the second most important airport in Costa Rica, and the sixth busiest in Central America.
+Located only a few minutes west of the city of Liberia, Guanacaste, the airport is strategically located in Costa Rica’s northwest region, making it the airport of choice for travelers looking to enjoy Costa Rica’s sunny west coast.
 This is a brief guide for those flying into Liberia Costa Rica Airport.
 We hope you find it useful.

 Costa Rica Entry Requirements